-Improvement of the quality of an individual's situation requires a focus on the person served and his or her identified strengths, abilities, needs, and preferences.
+Improvement of the quality of an individual's situation requires a focus on the person served and the person's identified strengths, abilities, needs, and preferences.
 The program is designed around the identified needs and desires of the persons served, is responsive to their expectations, and is relevant to their maximum participation in the environments of their choice.

-The person served participates in decision making and planning that affects his or her life.
+The person served participates in decision making and planning that affects the person's life.
 Efforts to include the person served in the direction of the program or delivery of applicable services are evident.
 The service environment reflects identified cultural needs and diversity.
 The person served is given information about the purposes of the program.